questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

   width={650}
 />

-Here, we show bench results with QuestDB, ClickHouse, TimescaleDB and InfluxDB using 6 threads:
+We ran the same benchmark again using 6 threads:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using six threads workers"